aboharbf/wave_clus/README.md

 To install, download this repository into a folder.
 In MATLAB (R2009b or higher) go to *Set Path* and add the directory wave_clus with subfolders to the MATLAB path.

+Branched towards the end of making compatabile with the phyzzy pipeline - https://github.com/freiwaldlab/phyzzy

 How to use
 ------
 To open the GUI type `wave_clus` in the MATLAB command prompt.
 To use the batch functions type `Get_spikes(‘filename’)` to do the spike detection